 Gilead Canada and Gilead Alberta do not currently have training in place that specifically addresses forced and child labour.
+However, in 2024, training was implemented for key personnel in Gilead US and plans to expand the reach of this training are underway.

-However, all Gilead employees are required to complete training on Gilead's Code of Ethics.
-In addition, at Gilead Alberta, employees are required to complete training on GMP as part of their onboarding process.
+All Gilead employees are required to complete training on Gilead's Code of Ethics.